Sergio García: PGA Tour

-2009–2010: Slump in form, competitive break

 After his success in 2008, García had a very disappointing season in 2009, rarely contending and finished ranked 74th on the PGA Tour money list.
 He had more success on the European Tour where he finished tenth in the inaugural Race to Dubai.
 His slump continued into 2010, and after missing the cut at the US PGA Championship, García announced he was taking a break from golf and would miss the 2010 Ryder Cup.
 He also dropped out of the top 50 of the Official World Golf Rankings.
 Struggles with the putter were the primary cause of his slump, since his ballstriking remained among the best in the world.
 On 29 August 2010, European captain Colin Montgomerie announced that García would be his fourth vice captain for the 2010 Ryder Cup at Celtic Manor.

-2011–2012: Return to form

 García returned to competitive play in late 2010 with a new putting grip and this produced better results for him on the greens during tournaments in 2011.
 After 36 holes, he was near the lead in both the 2011 Transitions Championship and the 2011 Byron Nelson Championship, but both times faded on the weekend to fall out of contention.

 García had to withdraw from qualifying for the 2011 Open Championship because of an infected finger.
 He had originally planned against qualifying for the 2011 U.S. Open, where he was outside the top-50 in the OWGR and was not guaranteed automatic entry.
 He eventually earned a spot in the U.S. Open after being one of the top four at a qualifying tournament near Memphis.
 García played well in all four rounds of the U.S. Open, ending in a tie for seventh place at five-under par 279.
 García finished tied for ninth place in The 2011 Open Championship at Royal St George's.
 This was his 17th career top-10 finish in a major.

 In late June 2011, García almost broke his winless streak dating back to 2008, when he lost at the fifth sudden-death playoff hole to fellow Spaniard Pablo Larrazábal at the BMW International Open.
 García led the tournament after the 11th hole of the final round with a stunning stretch of holes, which saw him produce three birdies and two eagles in six holes, from holes six to eleven.
 However his charge to the finish was derailed by four bogeys in five holes, leaving him needing a birdie at the last to make the playoff.
 In the playoff, both players made consecutive birdies at the first two extra holes (both par 5s) before parring holes three and four (both par 3s).
 At the fifth extra hole, García had a 30 ft eagle putt for the victory, but ran the effort four feet (1.3 m) past the hole.
 The resulting putt lipped out, allowing Larrazábal to hole a two-foot birdie putt for the victory.